What do “spay” and “neuter” mean?

 How old does my dog/cat have to be to have spay/neuter surgery?

-The PAWS Clinic will spay/neuter puppies and kittens when they’re 8 weeks old and at least 2 lbs (kittens) or 4 lbs (puppies).
-It’s a myth that you can’t spay/neuter kittens and puppies when they’re so young – they actually bounce back from spay/neuter surgery very quickly!
+The PAWS Clinic will spay/neuter puppies and kittens when they’re 8 weeks old and at least 2 lbs.
+Young puppies and kittens bounce back from spay/neuter surgery very quickly!
 Pediatric spay/neuter (spaying or neutering your pet when he or she is younger than four months) is safe and is less stressful on the animal than waiting until he’s older.

 At what age do cats/dogs go into heat and how long do they stay in heat?

 Cats can have their first heat cycle between 4-6 months of age and will go in to heat approximately 3 times a year.
 Each heat cycle lasts approximately 10 days to 2 weeks.
 Each litter typically has between 4 and 6 kittens.

 Dogs go into heat at about 4-6 months of age and typically have two heat cycles per year.
 A dog’s heat cycle lasts a total of 30 days.
 The vagina will swell during the first 10 days.
 There will be bloody discharge during the next 10 days.
 The swelling of the vagina will gradually go down during the final 10 days as they come out of heat.

 How long will my pregnant dog/cat be pregnant before she has her babies?